maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 recreate the wallet.
 Imagine keeping some shares for yourself, storing some in your office, and leaving some with your family or mates.
 Such solutions seem elegant in priniciple but error-prone in practice.

-#### The "Brain Wallet"

-Other brain wallets predated and inspired Warp, but don't enforce salting, and insecure.

 ## Summary